-In cooperation with Revenue NSW, the returns are to be used as the principal source of information for the valuation.
+In cooperation with Revenue NSW the coal returns are to be used as the principal source of information.

 1.7.4 Calculation of royalty payable to the hypothetical owner of the land

 Section 284 of the Mining Act sets out the requirements for the payment of royalties including the requirement for 7/8ths of the amount recovered in respect of private minerals to be paid to the owner of the mineral.